RamenVentures/Operating-Manual/README.md

 	- Side Letters
 2. Key Metrics
 	- Your one metric that matters

 #### Next Steps
 **If yes**, we send you more money.

 **If no**, we continue helping as we always have.

+---

+## Our Asks

+Once we've invested in your company, we ask of only two things:

+1. Provide us with concise and regular [monthly updates](samples/sample_monthly_update.md).
+2. Keep an open and honest communication channel open.
+Some things can't wait until a monthly update.
+Reach out to us whenever you want to talk and we'll make ourselves available.

+Our [mission](#why-we-exist) is to help you be successful, and to help us accomplish that, we need to be up to current with what's going on.
+Please don't only share good news; we'll be by your side on the best days and on the worst days.